Posted on 26 August 2020, updated on 16 March 2023.

 and you can add as many workers as you want.

 But this solution is quite heavy to run on a laptop.
-Each node should be deployed in a VM and the minimal requirements are:
+Each node should be deployed in a virtual machine and the minimal requirements are:

 - Memory: 2 GB